parkersprouse/file_server/README.md

 # Local File Browser

-This is a basic [Hapi-powered](https://hapi.dev/), web-based file browser for serving a local directory through a minimalist, easy-to-use interface.
+This is a basic [hapi-powered](https://hapi.dev/), web-based file browser for serving a local directory through a minimalist, easy-to-use interface.

 ### Features

-- Minimalist, intuitive UI for easy navigation
+- Minimalist, intuitive UI for easy navigation, including dark and light modes
 - List view and grid view options for viewing directory content
 - Icons for identifying basic file types (text, image, video, audio)
 - Auto-linking of `.url` files so they can simply be clicked and visited